pallix/bobkonf2023-elixir-workshop/tapa_datastructures/README.md

 <details>

-You have probably notice that Elixir can identify a missing or invalid key in a struct at compile time and also when using the update syntax: `%{my_record |
+You have probably notice that Elixir can identify a missing key in a struct at compile time.
-field: new_value}`.
 This is one advantage of using structures over maps.
 Maps on the other end are more flexible since they can have all possible keys and do not require to be declared in advance, we will explore them in the next tapa.

+The update syntax: `%MyRecord{record_variable | field: new_value}` prevents us from updating a field that does not exist.
+This is checked at compile time for structs and at runtime for maps.

-We often categorize languages as dynamically or statically type, but even in these categories, some languages offer more guarantees than other.
+We often categorize languages as dynamically or statically typed, but even in these categories, some languages offer more guarantees than other.
 If you have used a dynamically language recently, what kind of guarantees are provided by it at compile time?